AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance types/Overview.md

 -   Uses 2.5 GHz Intel® Xeon® Platinum 8269 \(Cascade Lake\) processors that deliver an all-core turbo frequency of 3.2 GHz.
 -   Is an instance family in which all instances are I/O optimized.
 -   Supports ESSDs, standard SSDs, and ultra disks.
--   Supports VPCs only.
+-   Supports only VPCs.
 -   Provides high network performance with a packet forwarding rate of 6,000 Kpps.
 -   Suits the following scenarios:
     -   Workloads that require direct access to physical resources or that require a license to be bound to the hardware
-    -   High-performance and in-memory databases such as SAP HANA
+    -   High-performance and in-memory databases such as SAP HANA databases
     -   Memory-intensive applications
     -   Big data processing engines such as Apache Spark and Presto